tracer-protocol/perpetual-contracts/contracts/Interfaces/README_Interfaces_Overview.md

 **Types.sol**
 Types.sol is an interface that describes the nature of the structs used within the project.
 =>The specific implementation of this interface as a contract can be found in TracerV2.sol
-**Explanation:** The tracerFactory contract collates Tracers so they can be validated as valid tracers.
+**Explanation:** The perpsFactory contract collates Tracers so they can be validated as valid tracers.
 Third parties may propose their Tracer become part of the factory.